Treadmill running: what you need to know

 Complete control over your run

-Firstly, running on the treadmill allows complete control over your run.
-You’re able to control the speed, incline, and implement running workouts all while staying dry and avoiding the rain in the comfort of own home or gym.
+Firstly, running on the treadmill allows you to grasp complete control over your run.
+For example, you’re able to control the speed, incline, and overall intensity of your run.
+You can also implement various running workouts into your run in a safe and controlled environment.

-Secondly, treadmill running is much easier on the joints than traditional road running.
-This is ideal when returning from injury as a runner, or to simply reduce your overall risk of injury and impact on your joints.
+Second, treadmill running is much easier on the joints when compared to traditional road or pavement running.
+This is ideal when returning from injury as a runner, to reduce the additional impact placed on your joints, or to avoid injury completely with less stress placed on your body (best you can anyway).

-One of the main benefits to running on the treadmill, which appeals to the masses is the ability to run whatever the weather.
-This allows you to rest assured, knowing you’ll never miss a run while being in complete control of your session at the same time.
+One of the more popular reasons as to why many people run on the treadmill is the ability to run regardless of the weather – rain, snow, or blowing a classic British gale.
+This allows you to rest assured, knowing you’ll never miss a run while being in complete control of your session at the same time, as previously discussed.

 You can run uphill safely

-The incline feature on a treadmill allows you to run uphill safely, especially when compared to fell running.
-Treadmill running is excellent for intense hill training without having to worry about your footing.
+The incline feature on a treadmill allows you to run uphill safely, especially when compared to fell or trail running.
+Treadmill running is excellent for intense hill training without having to worry about your footing or getting lost.
+Which let’s face it, is an added bonus.

-While there are many benefits to treadmill running, there are also some downsides to be wary of.
+While there are many benefits to treadmill running (as discussed), there are also some downsides to be wary of.
 These include:

 - Treadmill running does not simulate downhill running